Sunday, 14 March 2010

 While a clever idea, the effect is muddled.
 The idea from AN UNEARTHLY CHILD of Earthlings being removed from their daily life by the Doctor took 20 minutes, Davis aptly handles it in the first 5, and then back peddles in order to re-introduce his companion and family even though a montage at the beginning of the episode did this.
 It is this inspection of a companions life outside of the Doctor which is Davis' revision, fleshing out the character.
 Unfortunately Rose has already been introduced to the Doctor's world, and rather than a steady and well delivered transition from one world to the other, the two generic identities of Domestic Melodrama and Science Fiction, contest for position rather than work in conjunction.

 Similarly the Auton invasion, the plot taken from SPEARHEAD IN SPACE is played in very ethereal detail, it provides the backbone of the narrative, yet is so flimsy and dealt out so jokingly, that it actually challenges the audience to withhold their sense of disbelief.
-The symbolic idea that the Auton's equate a mechanised mindless way of living, which the Doctor opens Rose's eyes to (which she chooses to liberate herself from), is the most admirable part of this plot.
+The symbolic idea that the Auton's equate a mechanized mindless way of living, which the Doctor opens Rose's eyes to (which she chooses to liberate herself from), is the most admirable part of this plot.
 That aside they are largely put on show for ignition sequences and acme style slap-stick gags.
 Also to play on the older audiences, casual or not, of iconic shop-window dummies.

 The TV Movie's presence is applied more through aesthetics rather than narrative, from elements such as the TARDIS interior to homaged shots.
-It also utilises an American sense of dynamism, which makes it out of the three, the best utilized.
+It also utilizes an American sense of dynamism, which makes it out of the three, the best utilized.
 Though Murray Gold's Music occasionally is over-baring and not as incidental as it should be.

 Beyond this sourcing, Davis' revisionist eye gives a script and characters which are loaded in order to give his companion both the main role, and a largely favorable response from the audience, which is successfully handled thanks to Billie Piper's performance.
 Rose's mother (Jackie), and boyfriend (Mickey), are both presented as self involved and though Davis ads some texture to each through dialogue, neither become characters the audience cares for.
 So the three brides posturing to attack Jackie at the end have a diluted effect.